nadyac/ePatronier/README.md

 ###Components
 _____________
 #### The Venmo Me!
 Button
 The extension uses jQuery to insert a Venmo button into the HTML of the YouTube pages.
 This results in the appearance of nice blue button that says "Venmo Me!" right next to the "Subscribe" btn.
-Clicking it opens Venmo so you can pay your artist.
+Clicking it opens Venmo so you can pay your artist. <br>
 ![alt tag](https://cloud.githubusercontent.com/assets/1454517/5923665/4aa88370-a623-11e4-8529-17deb0e3cd92.PNG)
 <br>
 <br>